TWWinde/Med-USIS/README.md

 Obtaining large labeled datasets in the medical field is often hard due to privacy concerns.
 Our approach leverages a unique dataset comprising labeled CT scans with corresponding semantic labels and an unlabeled MR dataset without semantic annotations.
-The primary goal is to facilitate the translation of 2D CT semantic maps to 2D MR images. we introduce an innovative unsupervised method uti- lizing unpaired images to train our GAN model, termed Med-USIS, based on several datasets.
+The primary goal is to facilitate the translation of 2D CT semantic maps to 2D MR images.
+By stripping away directly identifiable personal information and focusing on medically relevant, de-identified data (semantic maps), this approach not only complies with legal and ethical standards but also minimizes the privacy risks associated with data exposure during sharing or publicationwe introduce an innovative unsupervised method uti- lizing unpaired images to train our GAN model, termed Med-USIS, based on several datasets.
 Through quantitative evaluations, Med-USIS has proven its efficacy in synthesizing MR images that closely approximate actual MR scans in terms of quality Several
 ![img.png](https://github.com/TWWinde/Medical-Images-Synthesis/blob/main/assert/ctvsmri.png)